Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 - The bot uses Google Chrome for the WhatsApp Web session.
 Ensure the path is correct in `src/app.js` (default: `/usr/bin/google-chrome`)
 - The AgriLanka API endpoint is configured in the `AdsNetworkService` class in `src/services/adsNetworkService.js`
+- Ad notification and boosting services can be configured by changing the polling intervals in `src/app.js`

+## Background Services

+The bot includes two background services that run automatically:

+1. **Ad Notification Service**: Polls the API at regular intervals to check for new advertisements and sends notifications to a configured WhatsApp ID or channel.
+   - Default interval: 5 minutes

+2. **Ad Boosting Service**: Periodically identifies non-boosted advertisements that should be promoted and automatically boosts them to increase visibility.
+   - Default interval: 10 minutes
+   - Helps ensure important agricultural products get proper visibility

 ## Running the Bot